Partner sourcing

 01

-The commercial model defines what is being sold, to which customer, through which channel, at which price point, in which geography.
+The business model defines what is being sold, to which customer, through which channel, at which price point, in which geography.
 These five dimensions are essential specifications against which a partner is evaluated.
 Without a specification, there is no evaluation - only preference.

 The entry stage and capital model